moorepants/dissertation/systemidentification.rst

 frequencies by all the models and that the Whipple model predicts the response well across all frequencies.
 At 4 m/s the two models only predict the high frequency behavior (> 4 rad/s) with the arm model appearing slightly better.

+.. todo:: Explain the bode plots, talk Arend through the graph.

 .. _figAATphiPhi: